aethiopicuschan/passkey-go/example/README.md

 ```

 Then, open your browser and navigate to [http://localhost:8080](http://localhost:8080).
-You'll see a simple UI with buttons to register and log in using a passkey.
+You'll see a simple UI with buttons to register and login using a passkey.